fbpx

 • Pain and swelling in the testicles

 It is important for sexually active men and women to get themselves tested for chlamydia, even if they do not have any symptoms.
-The tests for the diagnosis of chlamydia includes the examination of a sample of urine and a swab taken from the part of the body that might be infected such as the vagina, tip of the penis, anus, throat, and/or eyes.
+The tests for the diagnosis of chlamydia include the examination of a urine sample and a swab taken from the part of the body that might be infected such as the vagina, tip of the penis, anus, throat, and/or eyes.

 Is chlamydia curable?